mskcc/vcf2maf/docs/vep_maf_readme.txt

 73. PolyPhen - the PolyPhen prediction and/or score.
 109. FILTER - False-positive filtering status, copied from the input MAF/VCF.
-An additional filter named common_variant is also appended, if allele count across at least one ExAC subpopulation is >16, and ClinVar doesn't say it's pathogenic.
-So if you're handling somatic variants, the common_variant tag means this is likely to be a false-positive.
-Though unlikely, it could also be a legitimate somatic variant in your specific sample, but ExAC classifies it as germline or artifact per the normal DNA of at least 8 non-TCGA individuals (16 alleles).
+An additional filter named common_variant is also appended, if allele count across at least one ExAC subpopulation is >16 (this default cutoff can be changed when running vcf2maf).
+So if you're handling somatic variants, the common_variant tag means this is likely a false-positive.
+It is less likely to be a legit somatic variant at a site that ExAC classifies as germline or artifact.
 123. ExAC_FILTER - FILTER tags copied from the ExAC VCF.
 Differentiates between what ExAC classifies as germline (tagged as "PASS") or artifact (one or more tags, but not "PASS").
 113. ExAC_AF_Adj - Global allele frequency across the ExAC population, adjusted for samples where